dorota-alina/Tic-tac-toe/index.md

 Here are Tic Tac Toe player's actions:

-1. Let a player who selected the game-initiating mark start (as [agreed before the game](#decide-and-select)).
+1. Player who selected the game-initiating mark (as [agreed before the game](#decide-and-select)) starts by drawing a grid and puting down the first mark.
-2. Take turns marking empty fields in the grid with your selected symbols (Xs or Os).
+2. Players take turns marking empty fields in the grid with their selected symbols (Xs or Os).
-3. Iterate step 2 until one of you puts down the third same symbol in a row (horizontal, vertical, or diagonal), which means he/she wins.
+3. Players iterate step 2 until one of them puts down the third same symbol in a row (horizontal, vertical, or diagonal), which means they win.

-   > As a winner, cross out the lucky row, stampling the grid as closed.
+   > As a winner, the player crosses out the lucky row, stampling the grid as closed.

-4. Before you start another game, rotate the initiating mark so that the same person does not start two consecutive games.
+4. Before the players start another game, they rotate the initiating mark so that the same player does not start two consecutive games.
-5. Iterate steps 1 - 4 as long as you feel like playing.
+5. Players iterate steps 1 - 4 as long as they feel like playing.

 #### Check out a sample round